andrewshadura/git-crecord/README.rst

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU General Public License version 2 text for more details.

 You should have received a copy of the GNU General Public License along with this package; if not, write to the Free